faranalytics/socketnaut/README.md

 ### What kind of scaling implementation is this?
 Socketnaut is a multithreaded *vertical* scaling implementation.
 However, Socketnaut could be containerized and scaled horizontally.

-### How is Socketnaut related to [eptanaut](https://github.com/faranalytics/eptanaut)?
-Socketnaut is an offshoot of the eptanaut project.
-Socketnaut's achitecture resembles eptanaut's; however, it implements a clean separation between the Proxy and Server concepts.
-Socketnaut can be used in order to easily scale otherwise single threaded Node.js requests.
-Please see the [Examples](#examples) section for instructions on how to use Socketnaut in order to create a Fastify `serverFactory` that returns a native Node.js server.